BaconShaker/CRES/README.md

  add locations to csv files specified by locfile,

-give directions between two places.
-Still need to get it to do waypooints though.
+ Give directions according to the route_build menu.
+Still need to insert pickups.py to record the volume at each pickup.

+Still need to create csv system to track individual pickup statistics.